hapax/hapax.github.io/assets/emcc.md

 frame of reference in special relativity, and see what that implies.
 To make things concrete, we'll use the example of an exploding bowling ball.
+We'll start in the rest frame of the bowling ball, where the mass is
+$2M$, and the momentum $P_\text{rest} = 0$, since the velocity is zero
+by definition.
+At some point, an explosive device inside the bowling ball detonates, splitting it into two equal halves of mass $M$.
+To ensure momentum is conserved, these must zoom off with equal and opposite velocities:

+$$
+P_\text{rest} = 0 = Mu - Mu.
+$$

 #### Conclusion